 All in all, Norman Herrett constructed over 50 telescopes in his life—an impressive achievement.
 Most ended up in the hands of amateur astronomers in southern Idaho, who formed a group known as the Southern Idaho Amateur Astronomers.
 In addition to meeting at the observatory, they would also journey north of the canyon at night, where artificial lighting didn't hamper the views through the clear desert air.
 This group was the first formal amateur astronomical society in the Magic Valley, a tradition that continues to this day in the form of the Magic Valley Astronomical Society, an active group with a membership numbering over two dozen.

-Norman Herrett was not a wasteful man, and the ground floor space below his observatory was no exception.
+Norman Herrett was not a wasteful man, so the ground floor space below his observatory did not go unutilized.
 In it he constructed his planetarium, which for all its Rube Goldberg appearance was one of the most innovative of its time.
 Seating 45, it was comparable in capacity at the time to planetarium theaters in Denver, Portland, and Provo.
-The director of the Hansen Planetarium in Salt Lake City praised Norman on his innovations, including his northern lights projector, a highlight of a program that carried audiences to the latitudes above the arctic circle to see stars wheel about Polaris, directly above.
+The director of the Hansen Planetarium in Salt Lake City praised Norman on his innovations, including his northern lights projector, a highlight of a program that carried audiences to the latitudes above the Arctic Circle to see stars wheel about Polaris, directly above.
 Herrett was also an innovator in sound effects, utilizing old organ stops to simulate the plinking of meteoroids on the hull of a spaceship as the audience took simulated round-trip moon flights.

 Visitors from outside the Magic Valley sometimes express surprise that the town of Twin Falls, with a population of under 30,000, would be able to support a 151-seat multi-million dollar planetarium theater.